 On Monday, defense attorney Thomas Kenniff asked the judge to tell the jury that his client’s actions were justified because he was trying “to prevent a robbery or attempted robbery” because “statements” made by Neely after he entered the subway “are at least an attempted robbery.”

-Mr. Kenniff cited several examples from the video that was recorded when Mr. Penny spoke to police officers at the precinct on the day of the incident.
+Mr. Kenniff cited several examples from the video that was recorded when Mr. Penny was interrogated by police officers at the precinct shortly after the incident.

-“Mr. Penny tells the officers,” the defense attorney said, “that Mr. Neely says, in sum and substance: ‘If I don’t get this, this and this, I’m going to go to jail forever,’” The attorney was referring to eyewitness testimony.
-Several people who were on the train on that tragic day testified that Neely entered the train and tossed his windbreaker to the ground.
-Mr. Penny told officers that after throwing the jacket, Neely said, “If I don’t get this, this and this, I will kill everyone.
+“Mr. Penny tells the officers,” the defense attorney said, “that Mr. Neely says, in sum and substance: ‘If I don’t get this, this and this, I’m going to go to jail forever.’”
+Mr. Penny, the attorney said, told officers that after Neely threw the jacket, Neely said, “If I don’t get this, this and this, I will kill everyone.
 I am prepared to go to jail for life.”

 “And as he’s doing this,” the attorney detailed on Monday, “Mr. Penny describes Mr. Neely getting in people’s faces and people getting out of the way, which is consistent with them taking his threats to, what we would submit, rob them or hurt them in the course of a robbery, quite seriously.
 That’s obviously also consistent with the trial testimony, which I will get to.”

-Importantly, the attorney argued, it was not “until he (Neely) started threatening people to jail and to kill if he didn’t get this, this and this and that Mr. Penny indicates to the detectives, that’s when I acted.”
+Importantly, the attorney argued, it was not “until he (Neely) started threatening people, to kill if he didn’t get this, this and this, that Mr. Penny indicates to the detectives, that’s when I acted.”

 Mr. Penny demonstrated the chokehold he placed Neely in to the officers and further told them Neely was “squirming” and “resisting” and he was trying to “hold him down” until the police arrived, and that he “wasn’t trying to injure him.”

-“Mr. Penny says, in sum and substance,” the attorney went on, that Neely was “threatening” and that his client was, as he told officers, “concerned he would actually lash out… if he doesn’t get this, this and this.”
+“Mr. Penny says, in sum and substance,” the attorney went on, that Neely was “threatening” and that his client was “concerned he would actually lash out… if he doesn’t get this, this and this.”
 Mr. Kenniff cited the defendant.
-There are “at least a half a dozen times where Mr. Penny contextualizes Mr. Neely’s threats to take and harm if he doesn’t get (what he is asking for),” the defense attorney said, citing testimony from several witnesses to bolster his argument that Neely’s threatening words could be perceived as an attempted robbery.
+There are “at least a half a dozen times where Mr. Penny contextualizes Mr. Neely’s threats to take and harm if he doesn’t get (what he is asking for),” the defense attorney said.
+Then he cited testimony from several witnesses to bolster his argument.

 A high school student, Yvette Rosario, who testified during trial, told the jury, the attorney said, that she was so scared “She thought she was going to pass out and started praying, as she put her head in her friend’s chest.”